clij/clij/ReadMe.md

 # CLIJ: GPU-accelerated image processing for everyone

+---

+CLIJ is deprecated.
+Visit the [CLIJ2 website](https://clij.github.io/clij2-docs/) to learn more.

+---

 ## Introduction
 CLIJ is an OpenCL - ImageJ bridge and a [Fiji](https://fiji.sc/) plugin allowing users with entry-level skills in programming to build GPU-accelerated workflows to speed up their image processing.
 Increased efforts were put on documentation, code examples, interoperability, and extensibility.